AaltoSciComp/scicomp-docs/aalto/jupyterhub-instructors/nbgrader-hints.rst

 ------------------------------

 JupyterHub has no access to emails or student numbers.
 If you do need to link to email addresses, you can do the following.
+(Note: the format USERNAME@aalto.fi works for MyCourses upload, this process is not usually needed these days anymore.)

 * ssh to kosh.aalto.fi